Anthony Picciano: Publications

 In 2010, he co-authored with Joel Spring, The Great American-Education Industrial Complex, an in-depth examination of the nexus of education policymaking and for-profit corporate entities.
 In 2017, he published Online Education Policy and Practice: The Past, Present, and Future of the Digital University.
-In this book, Picciano predicts that augmented technology such as neural implants, intelligent self-generating nanobots, and brainnets will evolve that will redefine many human endeavors including education.
+In this book, Picciano predicts that augmented technology such as artificial intelligence, neural implants, intelligent self-generating nanobots, and brainnets will evolve that will redefine many human endeavors including education.
 In 2018, Picciano published with Chet Jordan CUNY's First Fifty years: Triumphs and Ordeals of a People's University, which is a critical history of the City University of New York.